-McIlroy will be looking to break his eight-year drought at St Andrews One of the best stories of the year in golf, especially with the way he’s played at major championships so far this season, with top-10 finishes at the Masters (2nd), PGA Championship (8th) and US Open (T5).
+McIlroy will be looking to break his eight-year drought at St Andrews, especially with the way he’s played at major championships so far this season, with top-10 finishes at the Masters (2nd), PGA Championship (8th) and US Open (T5).
 A victory for Hovland would cement his place among golf’s rising stars and put him in the 2022 major championship season, which will also feature four winners under the age of 30.

 But what if the winner of the Claret Jug doesn’t come from the final pairing?
 What if someone charges a low number and both of our co-leaders are back in the pack?
 Who has the best chance to catch McIlroy and Hovland on Sunday?

 Historically, the record for comeback in the final round at The Open was held by Paul Lawrie by playing three out of 10 shots to eventually win.
 But the chances of McIlroy and/or Howland blowing a three-shot lead at the 18th hole like Jean van de Velde did at Carnoustie that year are unlikely.
 Recent and realistic examples of notable final-round comebacks at The Open include Padraic Harrington winning by six strokes in 2007, Ernie Els winning six in 2012 and Phil Mickelson winning five in 2013.

 But none of them are in St. Andrews.
 The winner of every 72-hole edition of The Open played at St Andrews, Clarett captured the jug 22 times to within four strokes of advancing to the final.
 According to Justin Ray.
 So here are five contenders who could catch the leaders of the 150th Open on Sunday.
 Odds via Caesars Sportsbook